ChillFish8/lust/README.md

 Resize them to your liking automatically with sizing presets, instantly create small, medium and large variants with just a few line in a config file. *Now that's the spirit of lust*

-And much more like caching, on the fly resizing, processing modes to name a few.
+And much more like caching, on the fly resizing and diffrent processing modes to name a few.
 ## Getting started

 ### Creating a config file